CiscoTestAutomation/getting-started/source/contribute/contribute.rst

 .. note:: Internal Cisco developers and engineers use Bitbucket rather than GitHub to commit changes.
 The |library| team synchronizes the Bitbucket and GitHub repos as part of each monthly release.

 In GitHub, *branches* separate different versions of the same repository (repo), so that more than one person can make changes at the same time.
-We use the following branches:
+We use the following:

-* *master* --- contains code that is already released or ready to be released.
+* *master* branch --- contains code that is already released or ready to be released.
-* *dev* --- (internal, Bitbucket users only) contains code that is stable, reviewed, and ready to release.
+* *dev* branch --- (internal, Bitbucket users only) contains code that is stable, reviewed, and ready to release.
-* *your_fork* --- contains a copy of the repository that you can work on.
+* *fork* --- contains a complete copy of the original repository.
+This is what you use to make your changes.

 .. _clone-repo: